February 25, 2025

 • RTJ (Ring Type Joint): special machining for high pressures/temperatures and hazardous fluids.

-• Stamped collar: to be avoided for sleeved valves and high pressures.
+• Stamped Collar: avoid for sleeve valves and high pressures.

-👉 For toxic fluids, high pressures, or high temperatures, RTJ or special machining faces are preferred.
+👉 For toxic fluids, significant pressures, or high temperatures, prioritize RTJ faces or special machinings.

 4. Practical comparison PN ↔ ASA ↔ ISO